Abhishek-Dobliyal/Lotus/README.md

     pip install -r /path/to/requirements.txt

+# Version 2.0 is Up!!!

+Functionalities added:

+1. News Headlines

+2. File Organizer/ Junk Organizer

+3. Weather Forecast

-NOTE: Keep the 'reminder.mp3' file in the same folder as the code file (Lotus.py)
+NOTE: Keep the 'reminder.mp3', 'JUNK_ORGANIZER.py' and 'new.py' files in the same folder as the code file (Lotus.py).

-Working on Version 2.0